-The leader of the so-called Love Has Won cult, Amy “Mother God” Carlson, claims the group is not a cult but rather a religion.
+The leader of the so-called Love Has Won cult, Amy “Mother God” Carlson, claimed the group is not a cult but rather a religion.
 The U.S. Internal Revenue Service confirmed as much by deeming the group tax-exempt.
 The cult makes money by selling vitamin supplements and supposed colloidal silver and gold therapeutics.

-Members of Love Has Won have also expressed disdain after being confronted by locals about their practices.
+Members of Love Has Won also expressed disdain after being confronted by locals about their practices.
 One of the cult members engaged in a shouting match with protesters from the second floor of the rental home before running back inside crying.

 Another member named Robert Begley posted the following rant about the protests on the group’s social media: